 19. Go for own brands

 Own brands are the key to big household savings.
 You might be attached to your favourite names, but own brands are cheaper.
 They are also often really good quality.
 If you aren’t sure, just try them out.
 We’re not just talking food either – own brand cosmetics are much cheaper too.
-Boots‘ own-brand shower gel starts from just 99p.
-However, the cheapest branded product is £1.49.
-That’s a 34% saving.
-The same goes for medication – a 16 pack of Nurofen tablets costs £1.48 at Boots.
-However, the generic Ibuprofen (which is pharmaceutically the exact same thing, just unbranded) is only 16p for 16 tablets.
-That’s 76% less for exactly the same product.
+Boots‘ own-brand shower gel starts from just 75p.
+The same goes for medication – a 16 pack of Nurofen tablets costs £2.29 at Boots.
+However, other Ibuprofen (which is pharmaceutically the exact same thing, just unbranded) is only £0.49p for 16 tablets.
+That’s much less for the same product.

 20. Sort out all your insurance

 You should always be checking to see if you can get a better deal on your insurance.
 With road tax on the rise, reducing your car insurance costs are a must.
 Lots of companies are also offering 12 months home insurance for the price of nine, or 25% off when you buy online.
-Click here to see if they can beat your home insurance premiums.
+Click here to compare home insurance premiums.

 21. Get rid of the tumble dryer

 Another alternative to the tumble dryer is the brilliant Dry-Soon heated towel airer from Lakeland.
-It costs less than 5p an hour to run and will dry up to 15 kg of washing in around three hours.
-Jasmine has one and says she can’t do without it!
+It costs less than 6p an hour to run and will dry up to 15 kg of washing in around three hours.

 22. Get supermarket savvy